tenpercentelvis/station-alpha-fe-challenge/apps/bug-hunting/README.md

 4. Answer the questions in the `questions.md` file
 5. Create a PR with your fixes

-## Bugs to Find
+## Task

-There are several types of bugs in this application, ranging from simple type errors to logical flaws in state management.
-You might find that linters (like ESLint) or the TypeScript compiler highlight some issues, while others will require testing the application's behavior and analyzing the code logic.

-Look for bugs related to:

-- Functionality (the app doesn't work as described)
-- State management (incorrect updates, mutations)
-- Type safety (missing or incorrect types)
-- Component interaction (incorrect props, missing data)
-- Potential performance issues or inefficiencies

-Your task is to identify and fix these issues to make the application function correctly according to the feature list.
+Your task is to identify and fix any issues to make the application function correctly according to the feature list above.
+Test the application thoroughly and ensure it works as expected.

 ## Getting Started